rlipsc/polymorph/README.md

 ## Satisfying owner systems

 When a system owns components, a new row can only be created if all of the system's owned components are present in a single state change.

-Incomplete owned state results in a compile time error for `newEntityWith`, and a run time error for `add`/`addComponents`.
+Incomplete owned state results in a compile time error for `newEntityWith` or for `add`/`addComponents` that affect fully owned systems.
+For systems that include instanced components, a run time error occurs for `add`/`addComponents` if the owning system cannot access the required components from the entity.

+These constraints also apply to `construct`, which will fail at run time if ownership cannot be satisfied.

 For example: